MEET OUR NURSING TEAM

 She has a black Labrador called Harvey, and three chinchillas called Sapphire, Oscar and Pearl.

-Clare Simmons – Student Veterinary Nurse
+Clare Simmons – RVN

 I began working for Penmellyn in March 2015 and started the diploma course in September.
+I qualified in October 2017 as an RVN.

 I have a Nova Scotia duck tolling retriever called Saffron, two British Short Haired Silver Tabbys called Poppy and Alfie, and my horse called Phoebe.